-Like people, dogs find different things interesting.
-You may love tennis but find a game of cards boring.
-One of your dogs may bark hysterically at a delivery man and your other dog calmly wags his tail and doesn’t bother to get up when a package arrives at the front door.
+Dogs, like people, find different things interesting.
+You may love tennis, but find a game of cards boring.
+One of your dogs may bark hysterically at a delivery man and your other dog calmly wags their tail and not bother to get up when a package arrives at the front door.
 Thus, some dogs find TV entertaining and others are not stimulated at all by the sight and sounds of TV.

 In summary, your dog cannot fully enjoy TV as much as you do.
-Your dog can recognize some of the images but is most likely responding to sounds on the TV or even taking cues from you, the owner.
+Your dog can recognize some of the images, but is probably responding to sounds on the TV or even taking cues from you.
 If you jump up and cheer every time there is crazy motion on the TV during a football game, your dog may be responding to your body movements and facial expressions.
-In other words, your reactions to motion on TV could be a prompt to your dog’s animated reactions to the TV!
+In other words, your reactions to motion on TV may inspire your dog’s animated reactions to the TV!

 You miss your dog and want to FaceTime with the pet sitter.
 Your dog couldn’t care less about your image and your voice over the phone.
 Why?
-And yet your friend says his dog will video chat with him!
-Is your dog just brushing you off because he’s annoyed that you’re not home?
+And yet, your friend says his dog will video chat with him!
+Is your dog just brushing you off because they’re annoyed that you’re not home?

-Thus, there is no consistent answer for whether or not your dog will respond to your video call.
+Unfortunately, there is no consistent answer for whether your dog will respond to your video call.
 Your dog is not expecting to see you on the screen and it’s an odd place to “find” you.
-Your dog is also very used to ignoring the voices on the phone when you video or voice call your friends – in other words, your dog is already conditioned to think that the smaller device is meaningless to his existence.
+Your dog is also very used to ignoring the voices on the phone when you video or voice call your friends – in other words, your dog is already conditioned to think that the smaller device is meaningless to their existence.